-Programs designed as the first two years of a four-year college/university program (curriculum) leading to a baccalaureate degree.
+University Parallel Programs are designed as the first two years of four year college/university programs (curricula) leading to a baccalaureate degree.

-Encompasses programs listed below in Group I through Group IV.
-University parallel programs lead to the MGCJC Associate of Arts degree.
+These programs encompasses Group I-IV listed below.
+University parallel programs lead to the MGCCC Associate of Arts degree.